igareskisf/ttec-demo-app/README.md

 - [Node.js](https://nodejs.org/dist/v16.14.0/node-v16.14.0-x64.msi)
 - [Amazon Connect instance](https://docs.aws.amazon.com/connect/latest/adminguide/tutorial1-set-up-your-instance.html)

-To deploy the project, first you clone the GitHub [repository](https://github.com/igareskisf/ttec-demo-app.git) at a location on your local machine `cd` to the `ttec-demo-app` directory.
+To deploy the project, first you clone the GitHub [repository](https://github.com/igareskisf/ttec-demo-app.git) at a location on your local machine and then `cd` to the `ttec-demo-app` directory.
 This is the root of the project and all of the commands explained below are executed relative to this directory.

 ## The Backend
 The backend consists of two parts: